owenz0523/s-t-challenge/product.md

 Product:
 Option 1 (Chosen):
 Never worked in a restaurant before, but I assume that a morning huddle would take the form of a physical huddle, with all workers in the same space.
-I know a lot of restaurants have tablets that they use to track orders - could build a mobile app so that each worker would be able to take a look at what the information they need to know.
+I know a lot of restaurants have tablets that they use to track orders - could build an app so that each worker would be able to take a look at what the information they need to know.

 Option 2:
 I believe that most restaurants have some screen within their facility all workers would be able to look at (ex. a large monitor).
 Could have one display to show this information (may be difficult if information needs to be brought up again).